adamponddesign/Project-02/Readme.md

 Having initially only aimed to display departures information, it was big win to discover that the same API could also provide arrivals data.

 We also needed to install **file-loader** and make some additions to our **webpack.config** file in order to display our imported font.

+### Next Steps
+* Improve the stying of the site by adding a navigation bar